"Ah!" he yelped, turning around wide-eyed with startlement.

 There was a moment of awkward silence as neither could quite figure out what to say.
 It was obvious that they hadn't appeared in the other cabinet as Luna had hoped, but rather become trapped in some other place, perhaps between the two cabinets.
 At least, that was what he hoped had happened.
-The alternative was that they had been scattered into non-being; a rather unattractive possibility at the best of times, really.
+The alternative was that they had truly been vanished scattered into non-being - a rather unattractive possibility at the best of times, really.

-Regardless, where there had been lacquered wood, there was no indeterminable darkness around them that swallowed all the light from his still-lit wand.
-It was as if they were inside a pouch of some kind, yet it was firmer than that, that contained them in nothingness.
+Regardless, where there had been lacquered wood, there was now indeterminable darkness around them that swallowed all the light from his still-lit wand.
+It was as if they were inside a firm but pliable pouch of some kind, containing them in nothingness.

 "Are you alright?" he asked finally.

 "Oh, umm, sorry."
 He grimaced, suddenly sheepish.
 Hoping for a distraction, he looked around, raising his wand to see if they could find something.
-"Where are we?"
+"Any idea where we are?"

 It was dark and cramped.
 Not at all like the inside of the cabinet, instead, they were surrounded by nothing but wholly impenetrable darkness.

-"Oh," he replied with a frown.
+"Oh," he replied with a frown, looking away, pretending to look around again.
 "Then, why didn't you answer?
 I thought you might have been hurt."

-"Well, I did try..." she looked away at his accusing tone.
+"Well, I did try..." she too looked away at his accusing tone.